 A global financial organization improves the quality and quantity of its research output using Mèthode’s structured authoring approach

-A global ratings agency provides financial reporting and analysis to investors and other stakeholders.
+A global ratings agency provides financial reporting software examples and analysis to investors and other stakeholders.

 The organization’s output amounts to over 4000 reports each month, created by around 1700 analysts and coordinators working out of 25 offices located in 19 different countries.